vicramon/ember-tutorial/chapters/ember-template.md

   link-to 'user' userRecord
     user.name
 ```

-I'm user `userRecord` here just to show you that the first argument is a string name of the route and the second argument is a model.

 Ok, now that we've covered Routes, Controllers, Views and Templates, we can actually build something!